DanielKrawisz/data/doc/standard.md

 * Types, functions, and member functions are written `like_this`.
 * Namespaces may have any format style.

+## Table of Contents

+* Core
+* String
+* Hash
+* Numbers
+* Crypto
+* Net
+* IO

-## Functional Data Structures
+## Core

-A headers-only library focused on functional data structures.
+A headers-only library focused on
+ * extending the functionality of certain std types
+ * functional data structures
+ * mathematics

-The data library supports the following data structures:
+The data library supports the following functional data structures:

 * stack
 * list